Smokers, the market and regulation

 European Commission, Special Eurobarometer 506, Attitudes of Europeans towards Tobacco and Electronic Cigarettes, February 2021

-KPMG, Illicit Cigarette Consumption in the EU, UK, Norway and Switzerland, 2019 results 18 June 2020
+KPMG, Illicit Cigarette Consumption in the EU, UK, Norway and Switzerland, 2019 results 18.
+Juni 2020